 Let’s Close the Gap, Together

-The workout industry is changing, and it needs to start catering to normal, less fit adults more than it has in recent years.
-While it’s discouraging to look at Instagram and believe that everything revolves around fitness influencers and people who are impossibly young and sexy, that’s not the entire picture of the fitness industry today.
+The workout industry is changing, and it needs to start catering to normal, less fit adults rather than young fit adults more than it has in recent years.
+While it’s discouraging to look at Instagram and believe that everything revolves around young fit fitness influencers and people who are impossibly young and sexy, that’s not the entire picture of the fitness industry today.

 Some local gyms and fitness centers are working on expanding their program offerings and making them more appealing to normal people.
 Becoming an Alloy Franchisee a great way to close the gap by offering fitness solutions that cater to your whole audience, rather than just a segment of it.

 Changing the fitness industry requires you to have a system, and it’s tough to develop that on your own.
-Young, hot, fit people aren’t the only ones that are working out, and they’re not the only ones who want to be healthy.
+Young fit and hot people aren’t the only ones that are working out, and they’re not the only ones who want to be healthy.
 There’s a vast market to be built upon here, and wise entrepreneurs looking to break into the fitness industry will do well to take advantage of that truth.